meavk/k8s-in-codespaces-routing/README.md

     git -C /workspaces/imdb-ui pull
     ```

-3. As the new app is already dockerized, next step is to create a YAML file `imdb-ui.yaml` for IMDB UI `deployment` and `service` in a new folder `deploy/apps/imdb-ui` for the app.
+3. As the new app is already dockerized, the next step is to create a YAML file `imdb-ui.yaml` for IMDB UI `deployment` and `service` in a new folder `deploy/apps/imdb-ui` for the app.
 Note that the service listens on `node port` `30090`.

    ```YAML
    apiVersion: apps/v1